Majors, Minors & Honors

 Most, but not all, departments and programs also offer honors minors and/or course minors.
 See the departmental websites and catalog for more information about minors.

-Students apply for a major in the spring of their sophomore year as part of the Sophomore Plan of Study.
+Students apply for a major, minor or honors in the spring of their sophomore year as part of the Sophomore Plan of Study.
+Changes can be made after that as well.
+Students use the Major Minor Portal available from mySwarthmore to apply for any major, minor, or honors, or make any further changes after sophomore year.

-- A Major is Required.
-Students are required to have one major.
+A Major is Required.
+Students are required to have one major to graduate.
 (All majors, minors & concentrations must be approved by the departments or programs.)
-This is the only requirement.
 A second major, minors, and Honors are optional.

 Exception: A student who chooses an honors major plus minor may have a second major outside of honors if that second major is the same as the honors minor or is a course special major which integrates the honors minor into the course special major.

-- A minor may be completed in course or as part of an Honors program.
+A minor (or the first minor) may be completed in course, or as part of an Honors program.
+If wanted, a second minor can be completed in course (even if the first one is in honors).

-- Most departments and programs, though not all, will offer course minors.
-Those departments or programs which will not offer course minors under the new program are: Comparative Literature, Economics, Political Science, Sociology & Anthropology, and Studio Art.
+Virtually all departments and programs offer honors minors, and most departments and programs, though not all, offer course minors.
+The departments or programs which do not offer course minors are: Comparative Literature, Economics, Political Science, Sociology & Anthropology, and Studio Art.
 (These departments or programs will continue to offer Honors minors.)

 - The overlap constraint is not applicable to courses that departmental majors or minors MUST take in other departments; e.g. Mathematics courses required for an Engineering major are not automatically excluded from a minor defined by the Department of Mathematics and Statistics.